verrazzano/docs/content/en/docs/observability/tracing/application-tracing.md

 Verrazzano provides Jaeger, a distributed tracing system used for monitoring and troubleshooting microservices.

 ### About distributed tracing
-Distributed tracing is a method of tracking application behavior as it propagates through distributed systems.
+Distributed tracing is a method for tracking application behavior as it propagates through distributed systems.
 You can track application requests as they flow from front end devices to back end services and databases.

-Distributed tracing is useful for tracking and observability in general.
-It can also help you identify the exact line of occurrence of a error in a complex architecture.
+Distributed tracing is useful for tracking and observability, in general, however, it can also help you identify the exact line of occurrence of a error in a complex architecture.
 You can use distributed tracing to troubleshoot requests that exhibit high latency or errors.